dvee/udacity-data-warehouse-aws/README.md

 Copy `dwh.cfg.example` to `dwh.config` and fill in details for your Redshift cluster.
 Note that the IAM Role supplied needs Read access to S3.

+Run `create_tables.py` to clean up any existing tables and create new tables.

 Run `etl.py` to perform the full ETL process.

 # Design